-- Your student should plan to arrive about 10 minutes before class and introduce herself to the professor.
+- Your student should plan to arrive about 10 minutes before class and introduce themselves to the professor.

 - Your student should plan to stay for the whole class.

-- Remind your student to turn off – and put away – her phone.
+- Remind your student to turn off — and put away — their phone.
 It is not appropriate to text or to take pictures.

 - Your student is there to observe the class.
-Unless specifically invited by the professor, she should not participate in the discussion.
+Unless specifically invited by the professor, they should not participate in the discussion.

-- Your student will need to remember that she is possibly coming to class in the middle of the semester.
-She may feel overwhelmed by the material.
+- Your student will need to remember that they are possibly coming to class in the middle of the semester.
+They may feel overwhelmed by the material.
 That is natural.
 The other students have had several weeks to come up to speed.

 - Not every major will have classes available to visit.
-If your student has a particular class that she is hoping to visit, she should ask.
-But she should be ready to be flexible.
-No matter what class she visits, she will get a sense of classes at that school.
+If your student has a particular class that they are hoping to visit, they should ask.
+But they should be ready to be flexible.
+No matter what class your student visits, they will get a sense of classes at that school.

 - Your student should keep in mind that this is a single visit to a single class.
 Professors are different and content varies.
 This will provide a helpful snapshot, but will not give the complete picture of college classes.